serkansonmez06/netflix-clone/README.md

 deployed on firebase please click ==> https://netflix-clone-c0da9.web.app/

 This is Netflix-clone app.
 User can create profile with google authentication.
 User can log in and log out.
 User can have similar netflix user interface experience with the app.
-User can click any movie image and if there is youtube trailer, it will play it after a click. if user want to stop or get rid of the trailer, user can click back to image and trailer will disappear.
-Banner will display the netflix original movie/show
+User can click any movie image and if there is youtube trailer, it will display and play automatically it after a click. if user want to stop or get rid of the trailer, user can click back to image and trailer will disappear.
+Banner will display the Tranding Now movie/show.
+User can select a plan from his/her profile.
+After clicking a plan web browser will direct you to stripe payment window.
+User can make payment through checkout.stripe(enter credit card). when the transaction completed, web browser will go back to user's profile automatically.

 contents :

 --Login/Logout
+--Stripe payment
 --Netflix Originals
 --Tranding Now
 --Top Rated